 "We are not satisfied with services provided to us by the government and NGOs, including your office, because you merely conduct surveys, promise and make empty pledges but never have adopted practical steps to help people in resolving their problems.
 The international community makes fun of us and takes pleasure from our conditions and sufferings because it is not willing to prevent corruption and provide economic support to needy, vulnerable and indigent families."
-[P98, 48 years old, Male, Tribal Elder, Tanai, Khost]
+[P98, 48 years old, Male, 10 years of education, Tribal Elder, Pashtun, None, Tanai, Khost]

 "Yes, we have taken measures and guided other people not to participate in gatherings, wear masks, and wash hands consistently, what we hear from the media, we implement".
-[P37, 55 years old, Male, Tribal leader, Dan-e-Patan, Paktia]
+[P37, 55 years old, Male, 12 years of education, Tribal leader and commander of local uprising group, Pashtun (Jaji), National Directorate of Security, Dane-Patan, Paktia]

-Tanai, Khost
+P99, Religious Scholar Tanai, Khost